michipriv/codeDoku/doc/overview.md

 # Datei: ./modules/args.py
   ## Klasse: ArgumentParser
     ### Methode: __init__(self)
-      Docstring: Initializes the ArgumentParser with default values for project path and target directory.
+      Docstring: Initializes the ArgumentParser with default values for the target directory.

 Attributes:
-    project_path (str): Path to the project directory, defaults to './'. target_dir (str): Path to the output directory, defaults to './'.
+    target_dir (str): Path to the directory that will be scanned (provided via -z).
     ### Methode: parse_arguments(self)
-      Docstring: Reads command line arguments and sets the appropriate options for project and target paths.
+      Docstring: Reads command line arguments and sets the appropriate options for the target directory.

 This method looks for the '-z' argument in the command line to specify the target directory.
 If '-h' is provided, the help message is displayed, and the program exits.